 1. Turn a relevant part or the entire video into an animated GIF

 Emails consider GIFs like images so uploading a GIF into an email is as easy as uploading an image.
 This is not a bug, it’s a feature and email marketers like us tend to turn to it more often than not.
 In all our emails where we use a video to show an action such as a customer reaction or a recipe, we take 5-15 seconds of the video and turn it into a GIF and embed that into the email.
 For example, here, to show a customer reaction in a Silvercut jewelry email, we used 7 seconds of the video as GIF and embedded it within the email like so:

 Another use case for using a video as a GIF in the email is to show an ‘ action product’ in its full or partial glory.
 In the email example given below, as well as in many other emails for Blendjet, we employ a lot of video GIFs to show teasers to smoothie recipes or sometimes even the whole recipes within the email.
 Clicking on the GIF takes you to the Youtube or the Instagram video link of the video.

 Factors to keep in mind when using GIFs scoped out of a video into a GIF are:

-- Relevant Part of video: Ensure that the part you’ve turned into a GIF serves the purpose of the email.
+- Include the most catchy or relevant Part of video: Ensure that the part you’ve turned into a GIF serves the purpose of the email.
 If the GIF is supposed to be a teaser to a bigger video, then take the first 10-15 seconds.
-But if the GIF is supposed to subsitute the whole video, then make sure the GIF is of enough length that shows the whole relevant part.
+But if the GIF is supposed to substitute the whole video, then make sure the GIF is of enough length that shows the whole relevant part.

 - Allowed size of GIF: Make sure that your ESP allows for the size of the GIF that you’re going to have in the video.
 The maximum size of image that Klaviyo allows is upto 5Mb so your GIF has to be within that.
 Usually 5-7 seconds of a video makes a 5mb GIF but it could differ based on the quality of the video.